daniilxcode/daniilxcode/README.md

 ### Hi there 👋

 My name is Daniil Senotrusov.
-I'm programmer and data scientist!
+I'm programmer and data scientist.
+- ⚙️ I like using ML to automate stuff.
+- 📖 I’m currently learning to work with PyTorch and transformers libraries.

 #### My languages and tools:
 - [Python 3](https://www.python.org)